 Special reservation events are scheduled for new, incoming undergraduate students in April and June of each year.
-Registration for returning students is through MySMWC.
+Registration for returning students is through the SMWC portal.
 Students are required to obtain a registration access code from their academic advisor for registration completion.

 Declaring or Changing Major

 Each student is assigned an academic advisor in his or her declared major (and minor, if applicable).
 However, career and goal exploration often lead a student in a different direction.
 Contact the Office of the Registrar to be assigned to an appropriate advisor.